NetroScript/TF2Pickup.org-WinrateBot/README.md

 This help command should already explain all the features available.

-Additionally available is the `!checkmed <Player>` command.
+Additionally available are the following commands:

+* `!checkmed <Player>`.
 This command shows you the total / total last week / total last month medic games of a player.
 In addition, it shows when that player last played medic.
+* `!lastgame`.
+This command shows a break down of when the last game was (in days, hours, minutes, ...)

 Localisation is available for german and english.
 For more see the following chapter.